Living with eczema has probably made you go back and forth looking for answers on how to control this common condition many times.

 Saying that eczema is a pesky condition is definitely an understatement, especially when you are suffering from constant, ongoing flare-ups.

-You should also be on the watch out of certain spices such as vanilla and cinnamon.
+You should also be on the watch out for certain spices such as vanilla and cinnamon.

 Switching your diet to foods that are known as anti-inflammatory may help lessen and relieve eczema symptoms.